 - to detect and prevent malpractice – in this case, the legal basis for data processing is the legal obligation (Article 6(1)(c) of the GDPR),

-- to enable organization of webinars with the participation of Users – then the legal basis for the processing is also the legitimate interest of the Controller (Article 6(1)(f) of GDPR),
+- to enable organization of webinars and other events with the participation of Users – then the legal basis for the processing is also the legitimate interest of the Controller (Article 6(1)(f) of GDPR),

 - for direct marketing purposes, including the sending of commercial and marketing information, premium content and newsletters, by means of electronic communication – in this case the legal basis for processing is also the legitimate interest of the Controller (Article 6(1)(f) of the GDPR),